gsteiert-lscc/MachXO_Library/README.md

 * tiny256.hex is an example for the [TinyFPGA AX1](https://store.tinyfpga.com/products/tinyfpga-a1) that blinks the LED
 * xo3starter.hex is an example for the [MachXO3LF Starter Kit](http://www.latticesemi.com/en/Products/DevelopmentBoardsAndKits/MachXO3LFStarterKit) that applies a counter to the LEDs controlled by the switches

-## SPI Support ##

-It is intended to add SPI support to this library in future revisions.
-Until that is fully implemented, an example sketch is provided that implements the functions locally.